cohorte/cohorte.github.io/docs/1.x/tutorials/temper/index.md

   * `get_sensors`: retrieves the list of sensors visible in the history.
   * `get_active_sensors`: retrieves the list of active sensors.

-### Deployment and runtime constraints
+## Deployment and runtime configuration

-Now, its time to handle the deployment of these components.
+Now, its time to manage the deployment of these components.
 In this use case, we can have different type of execution machines:

-* **Gateway** : any personal computer or integrated homebox that can hosts and runs the *aggregator* component as well as the *web interface* component.
+* **gateway-node** : any personal computer or integrated homebox that can hosts and runs the *aggregator* component as well as the *web interface* component.
-* **PC with JVM installed** (java-sensor-pc): any personal computer that can hosts and runs  Java sensor components.
+* **java-sensor-node** : any personal computer that can hosts and runs  Java sensor components.
-* **PC with Python installed** (python-sensor-pc): any personal computer that can hosts and runs Python sensor components.
+* **python-sensor-node** : any personal computer that can hosts and runs Python sensor components.
-* **Raspberry-Pi** : any Raspberry-Pi device that can hosts and runs Python sensor component.
+* **raspberry-node** : any Raspberry-Pi device that can hosts and runs Python sensor component.
-* **PC with Unity installed** (datashower): any personal computer that can hosts and runs the *Unity 3D engine*.
+* **datashower-node** : any personal computer that can hosts and runs the *Unity 3D engine*.

-COHORTE provides a [*composition language*]({{ site.baseurl }}/docs/1.x/applications) which helps administrators fixing some rules concerning the deployment and instantiation of application components.
+COHORTE provides a [*composition language*]({{ site.baseurl }}/docs/1.x/compositions) which helps administrators fixing some rules concerning the deployment and instantiation of application components.

 The following picture depicts the graphical notation of the resulting specification for this use case: